MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/upgrade-to-windows-11-with-the-microsoft-deployment-toolkit.md

 1. Using the Deployment Workbench, select **Task Sequences** in the **MDT Production** node, and create a folder named **Windows 11**.
 2. Right-click the new **Windows 11** folder and select **New Task Sequence**.
 Use the following settings for the New Task Sequence Wizard:
     -   Task sequence ID: W11-X64-UPG
-    -   Task sequence name: Windows 11 Enterprise x64 RTM Upgrade
+    -   Task sequence name: Windows 11 Enterprise x64 Upgrade
     -   Template: Standard Client Upgrade Task Sequence
-    -   Select OS: Windows 11 Enterprise x64 RTM Default Image
+    -   Select OS: Windows 11 Enterprise x64 Default Image
     -   Specify Product Key: Do not specify a product key at this time
     -   Organization: Contoso
     -   Admin Password: Do not specify an Administrator password at this time